How long have you been doing what you do and how did you get to be a Parenting Consultant and Educator?

 This approach made sense to me as a professional and as a parent.
 When Dr. Neufeld implemented a formal professional internship program, I was invited to take one of only 12 places.

-During my internship, I opened the Transformative Parenting practice.
+During my internship, I opened the Transformative Parenting practice in 2003.
 After my Internship, I also served as a Faculty Member of the Neufeld Institute, and I gained ongoing access to cutting edge research and opportunities to learn from top developmental psychologists.

 My goal is to help kids by helping their parents.
 A lot of us did not get our emotional needs met as children and those deficits have affected us into adulthood.
 When I see a child suffering emotionally, it affects me greatly and I want to help.